 8. Sell Through Your Chatbot

-1-800-Flowers was the first branded chatbot available on Messenger — one that Mark Zuckerbergs expressed his love for at the F8 Conference in April 2016.
+1-800-Flowers was the first branded chatbot available on Messenger — and arguably one of the best eCommerce chatbot examples around.

 The 1-800-Flowers bot lets customers order flowers right in Messenger, or speak to a support agent if needed.

 Chris McCann, president of 1-800-Flowers, said in a conversation with Digiday, that more than 70% of the company’s bot orders are from new customers.

 Thanks to their chatbot, the company has seen a total revenue increase by 6.3%.